-1.3 Abbreviations used in this report
+Abbreviations used in this report

 All sites recorded on the county HER are identified by their Primary Record Number (PRN) and located by their National Grid Reference (NGR).
-References to cartographic and documentary evidence and published sources will be given in brackets throughout the text, with full details listed in the sources section at the rear of the report.
+References to cartographic and documentary evidence and published sources are given in brackets throughout the text, with full details listed in the sources section at the rear of the report.